intotecho/yarraheritagemaps/yarraheritagemaps/README.md

 ### Preconditions

 - Choose an linux environment (WSL or git bash)
-- Create and Activate a python virtual environment with python > 3.7
+- Set up a conda env called heritagemaps with python > 3.7
+- Activate the env
-- Install required python libraries reqirements.txt
+- Install required python libraries requirements.txt
+- Create and download a credential for the app engine service account.
+- Save the credential to a file, example somepath/secrets/credential.json.
+Don't add it to the repo.
+- Set the environment variable to this path.
+GOOGLE_APPLICATION_CREDENTIALS=somepath/secrets/credential.json
 - Start the server.

 For more info see [server/README.md](server/README.md)